How has the pandemic impacted you?

 Lead Faculty Area Chair of Nursing

 “I no longer allow moments to connect with others or to take a needed work break to go by.
-I act on those opportunities, and I prioritize moments with friends and family.
+I act on those opportunities opens in new window, and I prioritize moments with friends and family.
 At the end of the day, my work will still be there.
 The ability to go for a walk and socialize with a friend may not be.”

 Tiffany Westbrook